 - Enrolment forms should highlight any health condition - Healthcare plans for children with medical conditions giving details of individual children's medical needs at school.
 These needed to be updated after a medical emergency or if there is a change in treatment etc. and should be reviewed at least annually.
-They should be kept in a secure location (Microsoft One Drive) but specified members of staff (agreed by parents) should have access to copies.
-All staff must protect a pupil's confidentiality. - Centralised register of children with medical needs 'Microsoft One Drive' 3 medical registers can be found securely on this drive and is accessible by all staff - Log of training relevant to medical conditions
+They should be kept in a secure location (Google Shared Drive) but specified members of staff (agreed by parents) should have access to copies.
+All staff must protect a pupil's confidentiality. - Centralised register of children with medical needs Schools Online 'Google Drive' Request to administer medicines at school - Log of training relevant to medical conditions